milvus-io/milvus/docs/design_docs/milvus_timesync_en.md

 ## Timestamp Oracle(TSO)

-Like [TiKV](https://github.com/tikv/tikv), `Milvus 2.0` provides `TSO` service, all the events must alloc timestamp from `TSO`，not use local timestamp any more, so the first problem should be solved.
+Like [TiKV](https://github.com/tikv/tikv), Milvus 2.0 provides `TSO` service, all the events must alloc timestamp from `TSO`，not use local timestamp, so the first problem can be solved.

-`TSO` is provided by `RootCoord` component, clients could alloc one or more timestamp at single request, the `proto` is defined as follows.
+`TSO` is provided by `RootCoord` component, clients could alloc one or more timestamp in a single request, the `proto` is defined as following.

 ```proto
 service RootCoord {
     ...
     rpc AllocTimestamp(AllocTimestampRequest) returns (AllocTimestampResponse) {}
     ...
 }